David Sumner, Director

 I have been directing both Linfield’s Writing Program and Writing Center since 2004.
 Before that, I taught, and was director of writing at Weber State University in Ogden, Utah.
 I received my PhD from the University of Oregon in 2000.
 I am very interested in writing and rhetoric and I teach American and environmental literature in the English and environmental studies departments.
 When I’m not reading, writing, teaching, or researching, I enjoy wandering wild landscapes with my family and my fly rod.

-Elia Samms is a sophomore anthropology major and Spanish minor.
+Elia Samms is a junior anthropology major and Spanish minor.
 She’s been working for the Writing Center since fall of 2014.
 She has most experience writing research papers and would be thrilled to help with any part of the research or writing process.
 That being said, she is also ready and able to be of assistance with any style of paper and loves learning about the different subjects people bring in.
 Some other areas she is capable in are APA style citation, using Summit/Interlibrary Loan, organization and facilitating brainstorming.
 Outside of tutoring, Elia enjoys camping, cats, making lists and swing dancing and is president of the Linfield Swing Club.
-Her shifts are Sunday 3:30-5:30 and Thursday 6:30-8:30 in TJ Day and Tuesday 8-10 in the library.